 Well, you're right.

-And the inspector general, by the way, is a neutral investigator.
+And the Inspector General, by the way, is a neutral investigator.

 Look, Andrew McCabe has put people behind bars for lying.

-Uh, he should be held to the same legal standard.
+He should be held to the same legal standard.

 Now, lack of candor is a polite way of saying he lied.

-It's all a misunderstanding, uh miscommunication.
+It's all a misunderstanding, a miscommunication.

 Not likely.

-Uh it should be it should be troubling to all Americans that somebody like Andrew McCabe rose to the top of the Federal Bureau of Investigation.
+It should be troubling to all Americans that somebody like Andrew McCabe rose to the top of the Federal Bureau of Investigation.

 And remember, Sean, it was just this last February, a month before the Mueller report, that McCabe appeared on CNN and has asked the following question.